eomereu/secplus601/HandNotes.md

         - Create a duplicate of the card looks and feels like original
         - Can only be used with the stripe; the chip cannot be cloned!
         - Cloned gift cards are common; so once it's activated attacker uses it before the legitimate user

+### Adversarial Artificial Inteligence
+- Machine learning
+- Requires tons of data
+- But once trained can capture or prevent lots of undesired situations or do amazing things
+- Poisoning the training data:
+    - Confuse the AI
+    - Attacker sends modified training data that causes AI to behave incorrectly
+    - *Microsoft AI Chatter Bot: **Tay***
+- As the AI may be poisoned and mischived during the training process via training data, it can also be fooled after the learning process is over.
+If attacker finds out the way it learned, he may slightly change the things to go through the AI
+- An AI that uses real-world information can release confidential information like SSNs etc by being fooled
+- Preventing:
+    - Secure the training data
+    - Cross check and verify it
+    - Constantly retrain with more and better data
+    - Train the AI with possible poisoning